Sezeryadigar/iStock/Getty Images Plus/Getty Images

 Normally, if you are applying for Medicare Part B as part of the SEP, your employer or your spouse’s employer would have to attest that you had health coverage within the past eight months.
 Because of the pandemic, federal officials have waived that requirement and are allowing applicants to fill out that form themselves and submit proof that they’ve had health coverage.

-SSA officials say they realize some beneficiaries may have difficulty mailing in the forms and employment proof to apply for Part B. So you can now fax both the Medicare Part B form, CMS-40B and CMS L564- Request for Employment Information, along with proof that you had health coverage through your job to 1-833-914-2016.
+SSA officials say they realize some beneficiaries may have difficulty mailing in the forms and employment proof to apply for Part B. So you can now fax or upload both the Medicare Part B form, CMS-40B and CMS L564- Request for Employment Information, along with proof that you had health coverage through your job to 1-833-914-2016.

 If you apply in April for Medicare Part B because you’ve lost your employment-based coverage, your Part B coverage will be effective in May.